Photo credit: Janie Glatt

 Biography

-Amy Small-McKinney is the author of two full-length books, Walking Toward Cranes (Glass Lyre Press, The Kithara Book Prize, 2016) and Life is Perfect (BookArts Press, 2014), as well as three chapbooks.
+Amy Small-McKinney is the author of three full-length books, including her newest, & You Think It Ends (Glass Lyres Press, 2025).
+Her book, Walking Toward Cranes (Glass Lyre Press, 2017) was awarded The Kithara Book Prize, 2016.
 Her most recent chapbook, One Day I Am A Field, was written during COVID and her husband’s illness and death (Glass Lyre Press, 2022).
 For the 2020 virtual AWP, she co-moderated an interactive discussion, “Writing Through Grief & Loss: The Intersection of Social and Personal Grief During COVID.”
-Her poems have appeared in numerous journals, including American Poetry Review, Baltimore Review, Comstock Review, Connotation Press, Ilanot Review, Indianapolis Review, Pedestal Magazine, Tiferet, and SWWIM, among others.
+Her poems have appeared in numerous journals, including American Poetry Review, Connotation Press, Ilanot Review, Indianapolis Review, Pedestal Magazine, TiferetMinyan Magazine, SWWIM, and Verse Daily, among others.
 She was also a guest editor for Pedestal Magazine.
 She was the 2011 Montgomery County Poet Laureate (PA), selected by Chris Bursk.
-Small-McKinney’s poems also appear in several anthologies, for example, Veils, Halos, and Shackles: International Poetry on the Abuse and Oppression of Women and 101 Jewish Poems for the Third Millennium.
+Small-McKinney’s poems also appear in several anthologies, for example, Veils, Halos, and Shackles: International Poetry on the Abuse and Oppression of Women (Anhinga Press) and 101 Jewish Poems for the Third Millennium (Ashland Poetry Press).
 Her poems have also been translated into Korean and Romanian, and her book reviews have appeared in journals, such as Prairie Schooner and Matter.
 Small-McKinney has a degree in Clinical Neuropsychology from Drexel University and an MFA in Poetry from Drew University.
-She resides in Philadelphia, where she teaches community poetry workshops, both privately and as part of conferences, as well as independent students.
+She resides in Philadelphia where she has taught community poetry workshops, both privately and as part of conferences, as well as independent students.

 Published Works